This program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 - You will use modern application development products as prototype tools in the systems development process.

 - By studying the programming languages, operating systems and key applications, you will learn to create and control the process of data flow and networking from the ground up.

-- Join the Northwood Management Information Systems Club and any join any of our business clubs such as Business Professionals of America, the American Marketing Association, or the American Advertising Federation to name a few.
+- Join the Northwood Management Information Systems Club and any of our business clubs such as Business Professionals of America, the American Marketing Association or the American Advertising Federation, to name a few.